|

 However there are certain limitations:

-- The halide must be either an alkyl halide or an acyl halide.
+- The halide must be either an alkyl halide.

 Vinyl or aryl halides do not react (their intermediate carbocations